jstastny-cz/civ/README.md

 * Upon the afore mentioned modules the civ-rest module builds a RESTful API to demonstrate functionality.
 * The civ-persistence and civ-persistence-api modules define persistent storage for entities of game world.

 Recommended usage: run mvn install from civ folder to install all modules and deploy rest application to JBOSS AS.
-The server have to be already running.
+The server has to be already running.

 For testing the implementaion through its rest api, refer to file testData.txt placed in root folder of civ-rest module.
 Further information on how use these data is present in the file itself.